apache/flex-examples/README.md

 Mirror of Apache Flex Examples

-This is a modified version of the new TourDeFlexMobile application that was uploaded to the ApacheFlexExample.
+This is a new version of TourDeFlexMobile.

 Some Additional code was added to mirror the behavior of the Android Facebook application.
 Click to slide the main navigator off exposing a list and use mouse events to slide the navigator closed.